GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 When deciding where to send your reports, you have two options:

-- Option 1: Use an existing report collector service
+- Option 1: Use an existing report collector service.
 - Option 2: Build and operate your own reporting collector.

-{% Banner 'info', 'body'%}
-You can set multiple endpoints.
+**Also note that can set multiple endpoints**.
 This can be handy to separate reports:

 - Maybe your analytics provider takes care of some kinds of reports, and you have an in-house solution for the others.
 - Maybe you want to route these reports to different endpoints, depending on their type: `endpoint.example/coop` `endpoint.example/csp` `endpoint.example/default`

-{% endBanner %}

 ### Option 1: Use an existing report collector service

 Some examples of report collector services are [report-uri](https://report-uri.com) and [uriports](https://uriports.com).
-If you know of other solutions, please [let us know](https://github.com/GoogleChrome/web.dev) and we'll update this post!
+If you know of other solutions, please [open an issue](https://github.com/GoogleChrome/web.dev/issues) to let us know, and we'll update this post!

 **🧐 Things to consider when selecting a report collector as a service:**